Tennessee State Route 19: Ripley to Brownsville

-Between Ripley in Lauderdale County and Brownsville in Haywood County the route it is designated primary.
+Between Ripley in Lauderdale County and Brownsville in Haywood County, the route is designated as a primary highway.

 The segment passes through a hilly landscape, dominated by cotton fields.
 From Ripley, SR 19 continues through the unincorporated community of Nutbush in Haywood County all the way to Brownsville.

-In Nutbush, SR 180 starts, continuing north to Gates, Tennessee.
+In Nutbush, SR 180 starts, continuing north to Gates.

-Historic State Route 19 – East of Nutbush in Haywood County, a section of Old SR 19 parallels State Route 19 just south of the route for about 5 mi (8 km) through a rural area along cotton fields and through the rolling hills of West Tennessee.
+Historic State Route 19 is east of Nutbush in Haywood County, where a section of old SR 19 parallels present-day SR 19 just south of the route for about 5 mi through a rural area along cotton fields and through the rolling hills of West Tennessee.

-Tina Turner Highway – In 2002, State Route 19 between Nutbush and Brownsville and was named "Tina Turner Highway" after singer Tina Turner who spent her childhood in Nutbush.
+In 2002, SR 19 between Nutbush and Brownsville and was named "Tina Turner Highway" after singer Tina Turner, who spent her childhood in Nutbush.

 Brownsville to Interstate 40

 The segment of SR 19 east of Brownsville in Haywood County to the eastern terminus of SR 19 at I-40 Exit 60 (Mercer Road), also in Haywood County, is designated secondary.

-In Brownsville State Route 19 intersects SR 54 (Main Street).
-South of Brownsville the route intersects US 70 and US 79.
-State Route 19 and US 70/US 79 overlap for 2 mi (3.2 km) on the US 70/US 79 bypass south of Brownsville.
-At Jefferson Street, US 70/US 79 continue north and State Route 19 leaves the overlap and continues east as secondary SR 19 all the way to I-40.
+In Brownsville, SR 19 intersects SR 54 (Main Street).
+South of Brownsville, the route intersects US 70 and US 79.
+SR 19 and US 70/US 79 overlap for 2 mi on the US 70/US 79 bypass south of Brownsville.
+At Jefferson Street, US 70/US 79 continue north, and SR 19 leaves the overlap and continues east as secondary SR 19 all the way to I-40.

 Industries are present along the route in the urban area between Brownsville and I-40.
 The agricultural landscape of the area east of Brownsville is dominated by cotton fields.